·

 • “How to”, “10 Ways to…”, “A Guide To”

-• Address a pain point – e.g., grow blog traffic, dealing with terrible threes, relief for daily stress
+• Address a pain point – e.g., grow blog traffic, dealing with the terrible threes, relief for daily stress

 • Throw in action/dynamic words: “My secret”, “Unbelievable”, “Ridiculously easy” …